emer/axon/examples/pvlv/README.md

 # PVLV: Primary Value, Learned Value

-TODO:

-* OFCPT gets active during gating -- VSPatch gets active and then cancels CS burst.. -- need to use VSPatch from previous time step?
-But timing of learning may not work.
-Minus phase didn't work -- needs to be earlier trial.

 This simulation explores the PVLV (Primary Value, Learned Value) learning algorithm, which considers the role of different brain areas in controlling dopamine cell firing during learning about reward and punishment in classical conditioning tasks [Mollick et al, 2020](#references).
 It represents a more flexible and biologically-detailed approach to the computations explored in the `rl_cond` model.

 There are many brain areas involved in the phasic firing of dopamine cells in the VTA (ventral tegmental area) and SNc (substantia nigra, pars reticulata).
 The PVLV model integrates contributions from the most important of these areas within a coherent overall computational framework including: 1) multiple sub-regions of the amygdala, an area long implicated in affective processing of both positive and negative emotion; 2) multiple pathways within the ventral striatum (VS, which includes the nucleus accumbens, NAc), also important in many aspects of emotional expression; and, 3) the lateral habenula (LHb) pathway, recently identified as the substrate responsible for the inhibitory pausing (dipping) of dopamine neuron activity [Matsumoto & Hikosaka, 2007; Matsumoto & Hikosaka, 2009](#references).